timakro/trashmap/README.md

-DDNet Trashmap lets you start a [DDraceNetwork](https://ddnet.org/) server for testing your maps at a click of a button.
+Trashmap lets you start a [DDraceNetwork](https://ddnet.org/) server for testing your maps at a click of a button.
 The name is inspired by TrashMail.
-A number of [public instances](https://wiki.ddnet.org/wiki/DDNet_Trashmap#Public_instances) are hosted around the world by the community.
+A number of [public instances](https://wiki.ddnet.org/wiki/Trashmap#Public_instances) are hosted around the world by the community.

 ## Deployment